Last Update:2025-12-06

 About ECM

-First released in March 2024, the ECM has conducted cross-country estimations of energy costs to assess real energy cost competitiveness among major economies.
-It provides two high-frequency indicators — the Real Unit Energy Cost (RUEC) and the Real Price Level Index for energy (Real PLI) — designed to measure and compare real energy cost differentials across nine economies: four in Asia (China, India, Japan, and Korea), four in Europe (France, Germany, Italy, and the UK), and the U.S..
-These indicators are published as preliminary estimates, with a reporting lag of approximately two to three months.
-In June 2024, the ECM also released the EITE (Energy-Intensive Trade-Exposed) Output Index.
-The scope of the ECM will be progressively expanded to include additional Asian economies in future releases.
+Launched in 2022 with Japan as the initial focus, the Energy Cost Monitoring (ECM) project conducts cross-country estimations of sectoral energy costs to assess real energy cost competitiveness among major economies.
+The ECM provides two high-frequency indicators—the Real Unit Energy Cost (RUEC) and the Real Price Level Index for energy (Real PLI)—which measure and compare real energy cost differentials across nine economies: four in Asia (China, India, Japan, and Korea), four in Europe (France, Germany, Italy, and the UK), and the United States.
+These indicators are compiled on a monthly basis and released as preliminary estimates with a reporting lag of approximately two to three months.
+In addition, the ECM produces the Energy-Intensive Trade-Exposed (EITE) Output Index, constructed as a monthly translog aggregate of major energy-intensive manufacturing sectors.
+The scope of the ECM has expanded over time and will continue to be broadened in future releases, including coverage of additional Asian economies.

 Further information, please contact us at multilateralecm@gmail.com.